andreisucman/elagrade-frontend/outstatic/content/posts/how-to-grade-essays-with-chatgpt.md

 The colors of your screen might be white if you use the light theme in your browser.

-From now on, the process is simple.
+**From now on, the process is simple.**

-1. You write an instruction where you tell the AI how you want it to grade the paper.
+1\.
+You write an instruction where you tell the AI how you want it to grade the paper.

-2. Then you add the text of the essay to the instruction and paste the whole thing into the chat.
+2\.
+Then you add the text of the essay to the instruction and paste the whole thing into the chat.

-3. The AI reads everything and tries its best to follow your instructions and give you the result you want.
+3\.
+The AI reads everything and tries its best to follow your instructions and give you the result you want.

-4. You check the result, and if the bot missed anything you ask it to correct it.
+4\.
+You check the result, and if the bot missed anything you ask it to correct it.

-5. You then combine all feedback and copy and paste it into a separate file for reference.
+5\.
+You then combine all feedback and copy and paste it into a separate file for reference.

 The steps #4 and #5 take the most of time.